adsforce/docs/docs/en/reporting/APIs/README.md

 ##### 7. If it is approved, the status will be updated to "Enabled";

-##### 8. Click the "Add Push API" button to add a postback URL.
+##### 8. Click the "Add Push API" button to add a Postback URL.

 > **[warning] Note**
 >
-> You can add up to 5 passback addresses per App.
+> You can add up to 5 Postback addresses per App.

 ![add-address](add-address.png)